 Is Off-Grid Really Illegal?

 “It means living independently, mainly living independently of the utility companies.
 Providing your own power.
 It does not mean living in the stone age, it’s not about bush craft.
 It’s about generating your own power, your own water, dealing with your own waste.
 Probably as part of a community, not living on your own like a hermit.
 It’s also about being more self-reliant and being less dependent on the system.
-Perhaps realizing that the system isn’t really protecting us anymore and we have to look after ourselves.” - George Noory
+Perhaps realizing that the system isn’t really protecting us anymore and we have to look after ourselves.”

-Exploring Our Potential Beyond The Grid
+Exploring Our Potential Beyond the Grid

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
-The bamboozled has captured us.
+The bamboozle has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
-Once you give a charlatan power over you, you almost never get it back.” - Carl Sagan
+Once you give a charlatan power over you, you almost never get it back.”

 Moving Away From Dependence

-Another Case of State Hassle
+Another Case of State Harassment